ez-spark/Pyllab/README.md

 - Install Mingw with MYSYS2: https://www.msys2.org/ follow the steps and also the passages to install mingw-w64

--  now navigate to Pyllab with MYSYS2 and create the .dll library:
+-  now navigate to Pyllab with MYSYS2 and create the .lib library:

 ```
-sh create_shared_windows.sh
+sh create_library.sh
 ```

 - Go to your Python Folder (We assume as example we are using python 3.7):